Newrite/RaceCompatibilityCondition/README.md

 GetPCIsRace
 ```

-Patching these functions and condition is activated when **GetSetRaceHook** is enabled, in this case if you are using a mod race that the config is added for, the plugin will substitute race in the calls.
+Patching these functions and condition is activated when **GetSetRaceHook** is enabled, in this case if you are using a mod race that the config is added for, the plugin will substitute that race in the calls.
 For example when Papyrus requests **GetRace** for a player who plays as **UBE_Breton** , it will get **Breton** instead of **UBE_Breton** and works with it, based on this it may for example decide to assign BretonVampire race to the player, then **SetRace(BretonVampire)** will be called, but the player will get the race specified in the config, and it will be **UBE_BretonVampire** .
 With the game condition **GetIsRace** the same thing will happen, the game will get **Breton** instead of **UBE_Breton** and will check by this race (this, for example, automatically activates all racial dialogs and so on and so forth).

 **GetRace** \ **SetRace** works only for a player. **GetIsRace** works for everyone.